Are Henry and I the next Grey Gardens?

 Another resentful silence.

 I watch Henry taste his mashed celeriac.
-Suddenly I can see what he’ll look like when I’m bent over with osteoperosis, my dental bridge slipping out of my salubrious mouth while I attempt to change his Depends as he gums his mush.
+Suddenly, I can see what he’ll look like when I’m bent over with osteoporosis; my dental bridge slipping out of my salubrious mouth, while I attempt to change his Depends, as he gums his mush.